jimfinnis/jcf12/content/teaching/CS123/examples/logger2/index.md

 +++
-title = "2.
-Changing behaviours with abstract classes" summary = "Changing what the logger does by making it abstract and using subclasses" date=2020-12-14  # Add today's date. categories = ["example123"]
+title = "Logging, Part 2: Changing behaviours with abstract classes" summary = "Changing what the logger does by making it abstract and using subclasses" date=2020-12-14  # Add today's date. categories = ["example123"]